Origami Butterfly How To: A Step-by-Step Paper Folding Tutorial

 Get creative, and make the butterflies using small or large squares of paper in any pattern you like!
 They create beautiful wall art, can be framed and given as gifts, or can be added as embellishments to cards.
 Try adding extra embellishments to the origami butterflies themselves, to make the pieces even more unique!

-Fancy giving this gorgeous origami butterfly how-to a go?
+Fancy putting this project to the test to see if you now know how to make an origami butterfly?
 Grab yourself some pretty paper, and start folding!

 Are you a beginner to origami?
 This fab little Origami Kit is the perfect place to start!